aanarchyy/wifite-mod-pixiewps/README.md

 #ToDo
     Add check to see if update is needed before performing.
-    Add option to dynamically spoof connected client Add option to loop through forever instead of exiting out when any selected networks fail, not recracking
+    Add option to dynamically spoof connected client Add option to auto-skip previously cracked AP instead of prompting

 #May do